Production-ready cache-busting for Django and Tailwind CSS

 However, when I first deployed a project using this setup, I ran into a classic problem: caching.
 You see, django-tailwind-cli creates a single tailwind.css file that you load in your base template.
 In production, browsers and CDNs will aggressively cache this file to improve performance.
 This is normally a good thing!
 But when you deploy an update, like adding a new Tailwind class to a template, your users might not see the changes.
 Their browser will continue to serve the old, cached tailwind.css file, leading to broken or outdated styling.

 Luckily, Django has a built-in cache-busting mechanism in the form of ManifestStaticFilesStorage.
-But, there’s one important caveat: you can’t use this class directly.
-The Tailwind build process relies on a source file (typically css/source.css) that contains this line:
+But, there’s one important caveat: you need to make sure that css/source.css is not processed by ManifestStaticFilesStorage or things will break.

 settings.py